 My favorite celebrity encounter is still the time I had a catch with Tommy Wiseau.
-He says I throw too
+He says I throw too hard.

-Millennium Falcon is one of the worst ships in all of science fiction.
+And I hate to admit it, but disregarding iconography or "cool factor" and judging solely in terms of efficacy and design, the Millennium Falcon is one of the worst ships in all of science fiction.

 -Human DNA (tests will be administered, please provide your own blood samples*)

 -Strict adherence to Wheaton's Law ("Don't be a dick.")

 And that'll about do it!

 *If you are an artificial intelligence that has been transplanted from a human body into a machine, a birth certificate will suffice. ...Wait, what am I talking about?
 All robots welcome!

 P.S.
 Please forgive my excessive use of parenthetical statements (for which I deeply apologize).